 How to make money on YouTube shouldn’t be the first question a would-be creator need to ask themselves.
 However, earning revenue from the content you create and the views and subscribers you attract might be what keeps you going as a content creator.

-While you have to be in the YouTube Partner Program to qualify for AdSense revenue, there are many other ways a creator can generate income.
+While you have to be in the YouTube Partner Program to qualify for AdSense and get paid for the ads that appear around your videos, there are many other ways a creator can generate income.
 Let’s dive into the different options:

 #1 Ad-Revenue Share from the YouTube Partner Program

 Generating revenue from ads run against your content is one of the accessible ways for creators to earn money from YouTube.
 Applying to join the YouTube Partner Program (YPP) is a milestone in monetizing your content.